comunes/kune/TROUBLESHOOT.md

 ## Starting Kune server hangs in "INFO: Starting server"

-This probably happens because a directory of 'resource<sub>bases'</sub> in wave-server.properties doesn't exist.
+This probably happens because a directory of 'resource_bases' in wave-server.properties doesn't exist.
 Please create or configure this variable correctly, or make sure the missing directory exists.

 ## Too many files open